Advanced Usage¶

 python_step = PyTypeStep()

-pipeline = make_pipeline(steps=[annotated_step, custom_constraint_step, python_step])
+pipeline = ParserPipeline(steps=[annotated_step, custom_constraint_step, python_step])

-print(f"SmallInteger dtype: {pipeline.parse(SmallInteger)}")
+print(f"SmallInteger dtype: {pipeline.parse(SmallInteger, (), {})}")

-print(f"BigInteger dtype: {pipeline.parse(BigInteger)}")
+print(f"BigInteger dtype: {pipeline.parse(BigInteger, (), {})}")

 Combining Multiple Custom Parsers¶

-Here's how to combine multiple custom parsers:
+Here's how to combine multiple custom parsers using the with_steps method for easy pipeline extension:

 from anyschema import AnySchema

-from anyschema.parsers import (
+from anyschema.parsers import ParserPipeline

-custom_pipeline = make_pipeline(
+custom_pipeline = base_pipeline.with_steps(ColorStep(), MyListStep())

 # Use the custom pipeline